Public Liability Lawyers in Cairns

 Determining if you can claim compensation for personal injury in a public place is a complicated process.
 We strongly recommend that you speak to an experienced compensation lawyer for an assessment before proceeding.

-Cairns Compensation Lawyers will undertake a free initial assessment over the phone, face to face at our office, or in your home.
+Cairns Compensation Lawyers offer a free assessment over the phone, in person at their office, or your home.
 During your free consultation, we will advise you of the steps you need to take for your public liability compensation claim.

 Public Liability Law Process